We love Colorado. Always have.

 Not too sweet

 & perfect for an afternoon reprieve, or lazy weekend mornings whilst reading, writing, or whatever your weekend activities might include.

 I have been cutting back on caffeine for various reasons, but still love the idea of a hot drink in the morning.
 So I’ve been enjoying one alongside breakfast when I’m craving something warm and comforting.
 This latte certainly does the trick.
 Enjoy!

 - 1 cup organic cane sugar (or sub granulated or raw)

-- To make the ginger latte, heat almond milk in a saucepan or in a mug in the microwave.
-Then add 1-2 Tbsp ginger syrup.
+To make the ginger latte, heat almond milk in a saucepan or in a mug in the microwave.
+Then add 1-2 Tbsp ginger syrup (amount as original recipe is written // adjust if altering batch size).
 Taste and adjust sweetness as needed.
 For even more ginger flavor, first steep a ginger tea packet in your almond milk for 3-5 minutes before adding syrup.